Morphing Graph Drawings in the Presence of Point Obstacles: NP-Hardness (Proof of )

 \paragraph{Split gadget.} A split gadget consists of a central vertex $c$ of degree~3 together with paths to the left, right, and top; see \cref{fig:copy-gadget}.
-They are enclosed in a system of tunnels formed by the forbidden area. \cref{fig:copy-gadget-pulled-in} shows a split gadget~$\sigma$ in the base state as it appears in~$\Gamma$ and~$\Gamma'$.
-If the crossing/split/variable gadget to the left of~$\sigma$, which shares the vertex~$l$ with~$\sigma$, has a free\footnote{ Here, this means that it is a crossing/split gadget that is oriented to the \textsf{right} or it is a variable gadget in its top row with state \textsf{true} or in its bottom row with state \textsf{false}.} vertex, then $l$ can be moved to the next corner of the tunnel.
-Then, in turn, $c$ can be moved to the bottom right corner of the white (obstacle-free) triangle in~$\sigma$ (see \cref{fig:copy-gadget-pushed-out}), and the two other neighbors of~$c$ can be pushed one position to the right and one position up.
-In this case we say that the horizontal (vertical) orientation of~$\sigma$ is \textsf{right} (\textsf{top}).
-Otherwise, the horizontal (vertical) orientation of~$\sigma$ is \textsf{left} (\textsf{bottom}).
+They are enclosed in a system of tunnels formed by the forbidden area. \cref{fig:copy-gadget-pulled-in} shows a split gadget~$\sigma$ as it appears in~$\Gamma$ and~$\Gamma'$.
+If the crossing/split/variable gadget to the left of~$\sigma$, which shares the vertex~$l$ with~$\sigma$, has a transferable vertex, then $l$ can be moved to the next corner of the tunnel.
+Then, in turn, $c$ can be moved to the bottom right corner of the white (obstacle-free) triangle in~$\sigma$ (see \cref{fig:copy-gadget-pushed-out}), and the two other neighbors of~$c$ can be pushed one position to the right and one position up, allowing their neighbors (i.e., the (orange) vertices $o$ and $o'$, respectively) to move to the next corner of the tunnel.
+In this case we say that the horizontal (vertical) orientation of~$\sigma$ is \textsf{right} (\textsf{top}) since $o$ ($o'$) is moved into the gadget to the top (right) of~$\sigma$.
+The vertex $o$ ($o'$) becomes a transferable vertex.